GPT-5.5 vs Claude Opus 4.7: Which AI Coding Model Wins for Vibe Coding

 Where to Build the Discipline

 The Vibecademy certifications are tool-agnostic and model-agnostic on purpose.
 The credential proves you operate the workflow — specs, context, review — across whatever models are current.
 GPT-5.5 and Opus 4.7 are the May 2026 cohort.
 There will be a different cohort in May 2027.
-The operating model will be the same.
+The vibe coding workflow will be the same.

 That is what the credential is worth.
 It does not depreciate when a model upgrades.